-Recommendation: That Retrospective Planning Permission be Granted.
+Recommendation: That Retrospective Planning Permission be Granted and has effect from the date on which the development is carried out.

-Reason for consideration by the Committee: Called in by Parish Council for the reasons set out in full at 4.1.1 below.
+Reason for consideration by the Committee: Called into Planning Committee by Chorleywood Parish Council for the reasons set out in full at 4.1.1 below.